 OWAs can be found in Human Resources; Student Conduct, Rights, and Advocacy; University Police; Legal Affairs; the Office of the Provost; the Office of the Vice President for Student Affairs; and the Board of Regents.
-Contact information for specific OWAs may be found on the Office of Title IX website: [insert URL]
+Contact information for specific OWAs may be found on the Office of Title IX website: https://inside.nku.edu/titleix/contact.html.

+VII.
 REPORTING SEXUAL HARASSMENT AND RETALIATION